fernandoem88/react-requests-manager/README.md

 // the error value will be passed to the request Error value
 // while the status will be only for the process. utils.finish({
+  // we can access the status from the "process state"
   status: 'error',
+  // we can access the error from the "request state"
   error: {
     pippo: '404 not found',
     pluto: '500 server error'